pingcap/blog/_posts/2017-09-08-rocksdbbug.md

 ## Background
 As a distributed open source HTAP database, [TiDB](https://github.com/pingcap/tidb) uses [TiKV](https://github.com/pingcap/tikv) as its storage engine.
 Inside TiKV, we use RocksDB as the local storage.
 RocksDB is a great project.
 It's mature, fast, tunable, and widely used in very large scale production environments.
 We have been working very closely with the RocksDB team.
 Recently, we found a bug in the DeleteRange feature in RocksDB.

-Before we begin, let?s introduce some basic knowledge about RocksDB first.
+Before we begin, let's introduce some basic knowledge about RocksDB first.

 RocksDB is a log structured database engine.
 All writes are append-only, and every write is assigned a globally increasing sequence number to distinguish it.